Maung Saw Pru

 Raja Maung Saw Pru (မောင်စောဖြူ, also spelt Mong Saw Pru) was a son of King Nanda Bayin and grandson of Bayinnaung.
 He was the 1st Governor of the Bohmong Circle (modern-day Bandarban District) from 1599 to 1631 appointed by Arakan king Min Razagyi during the Toungoo dynasty.

 Biography

-Maung Saw Pru is the first ruler of Bohmong Htaung who was the son of King Nanda Bayin of Pegu and grandson of Bayinnaung.

 Role

-In 1599, Min Razagyi, the King of Arakan led to the capitulation of Hanthawaddy Kingdom.
+In 1599, Min Razagyi, the King of Arakan led to the capitulation of Hanthawaddy kingdom.
 Nanda Bayin, the King of Pegu was defeated and perished in the war.
 Daughter of Nanda Bayin, Princess Thien Daw Hnaung and minor Prince Maung Saw Prue were taken into Mrauk U Kingdom, the capital of Arakan, as captive along with other booties.
 Some 3000 families from Pegu followed the scion of their ruler and settled in Arakan.